danpoynor/special-github-files/README.md

 <details>
   <summary>When should I name the file ending in .md?</summary>

-Only files that end in `.md` will be rendered using markdown.
-Whenever you want the file to be visually rendered using feature like headings, sections, lists, clickable links, bold, italic, ... you should use `.md`.
+Whenever you want the file to be visually rendered using [Markdown](https://guides.github.com/features/mastering-markdown/) features like headings, sections, lists, code example syntax coloring, clickable links, bold, italic, ... you should use `.md`.

 </details>